tinkerhub/TinkerHub-Learning-Paths/learning/Flask/readme.md

 # How to learn Python Flask

 Python flask is a micro-framework written in python.
 It is used for building web applications.
-[TinkerHub donation page](https://github.com/tinkerhub-org/donation-page) is an example for a web app made with flask.
+[TinkerHub donation page](https://github.com/tinkerhub-org/donation-page) is an example for a web app made with flask

 ## Why learn Flask :question:

 1. Flask is a micro-framework.
-Means it is simple and can be extended to add more stuffs like database.
+Means it is simple and can be extended to add more stuffs like database
-2. Simple as well as best option to build a backend for something you wrote in python - for example a ML model.
+2. Simple as well as best option to build a backend for something you wrote in python - for example a ML model

 ## Install and setup stuffs :construction: